donald-stolz/42-SV-dstolz/init/SYSTEM.md

 /etc/debian_version
 ```

-2. ?
-What command can you use to rename your system ?
+2. What command can you use to rename your system ?

 ```
 hostname "new_name"
 ```

-3. ?What file has to be modified to make it permanent?
+3. What file has to be modified to make it permanent

 ```
 /etc/hostname